A Revisiting of the Pressure Elimination for a Fluid-Structure PDE Interaction and Its Implications: Consequences of new pressure elimination method

 \end{enumerate}

 \end{mytheorem}

-The proof for the above theorem follows from (1) completing the same proof steps for semigroup generation as in \cite{avalos2008maximality} (with only minor adjustments for the reduced trace regularity, see Appendix \ref{appendix:semigroup_proof}), and (2) applying the remarks in Section \ref{newmethod} for recovery of the pressure.
-We note that the proof is enabled by the new definition of both $\mathcal{A}$ in \eqref{operator} and $D(\mathcal{A})$ that was made possible by the new pressure elimination method.
-Specifically for (1), we show that the fluid-structure generator is maximal dissipative (see Appendix \ref{appendix:semigroup_proof}) sections \ref{appendix:dissipative proof}, \ref{appendix:maximality_proof_1}, \ref{appendix:maximality_proof_2} for verification of dissipativity and maximality), and contraction semigroup generation follows from the Lumer-Phillips Theorem.
-The proof of the extra regularity \eqref{extra_regularity} follows by standard energy methods applied to the system \eqref{eq:fsif1}-\eqref{eq:fsif8}, via multiplying the fluid component by $\bu$, the elastic equation by $\bw_{t}$ and integrating in time and space.
+The proof of Theorem 6, apart from the new pressure elimination method and Proposition~\ref{newproposition}, closely mirrors that in \cite{avalos2008maximality}, undertaken for smooth pair $\{\Omega_f, \Omega_s\}$.
+For the sake of completion, we provide the total steps for semigroup generation in Appendix~\ref{appendix:semigroup_proof}).
+The proof for the Theorem essentially follows from: completing most of the steps of proof for semigroup generation as in \cite{avalos2008maximality} (with only minor adjustments for the reduced trace regularity, see Appendix~\ref{appendix:semigroup_proof}).
+Specifically, we show that the fluid--structure generator is maximal dissipative (see Appendix~\ref{appendix:semigroup_proof} sections \ref{appendix:dissipative proof}--\ref{appendix:maximality_proof_2} for verification of dissipativity and maximality), and contraction semigroup generation follows by application of the Lumer--Phillips Theorem.
+Except for Proposition~\ref{newproposition} below, the proof of maximality follows the same steps as in \cite{avalos2008maximality}.
+The proof of the extra regularity \eqref{extra_regularity} follows via applying standard energy methods to the system \eqref{eq:fsif1}--\eqref{eq:fsif8}, by means of multiplying the fluid component by $\bu$, the elastic equation by $\bw_{t}$ and integration in time and space.

+In the preceding, we note that a key point of departure from the maximal dissipative argument in \cite{avalos2008maximality} is the need to establish the associated ``inf-sup'' estimate on Lipschitz domain $\Omega_f$.
+The inequality ultimately allows for an application of the Babu\v{s}ka-Brezzi Theorem (see Theorem~\ref{LBB}), by way of showing the maximality of $\mathcal{A}: \bH \to \bH$.
+To wit, we have (in the style of \cite{dvorak2008_phd}):